 Approximately 75 % of undocumented Latino immigrant women identify two main reasons for coming to America.
 Most identify economic opportunity and desire to construct a superior life for their relatives as the second reason for immigration.
-These two reasons show that women can go to a great extent so as to develop the society their families.
+These two reasons show that women can go to a great extent so as to develop society their families.
 Since economic and job opportunities are the major reasons for the Latino women to come into the United States, most employers take this advantage and sexually harass these women.
-Majority of the undocumented immigrant Latino women work as child care providers, and others work as house cleaners or housekeepers (Lopez, 2009).
+The majority of the undocumented immigrant Latino women work as childcare providers, and others work as housecleaners or housekeepers (Lopez, 2009).

 Evaluating undocumented immigrant minority women and sexual harassment is an essential topic, because each day, more and more immigrant women suffer at the hands of their employers.
 Sexual harassment not only affects the health of a woman but also leads to lose of a job.
 Additionally, sexual harassment has worsened the environment in which women work, and this makes them leave their jobs (Roz%u030Cman, 2009).
 Sometimes sufferers of this social crisis become distressed and incapable of performing their roles.
 Additionally, victims go unpaid and suffer many hours of unpaid vacation each year in the United State.
 Sexual harassment has also a discouraging outcome that disappoints women and prevents them from being productive within the places of work.
 On the other side, sexual harassment among men reinforces a mentality that domestic women workers are sex slaves or objects.
 The effect of sexual assault on a woman’s determination is also serious (Lopez, 2009).

 When I was starting my research, I did not expect to find many cases of sexual harassment.
-This is because I assumed that U.S is a developed nation with well-organized justice system.
+This is because I assumed that U.S is a developed nation with a well-organized justice system.
 However, I discovered that above 90 % of women who are domestic workers are harassed by employers, and they suffer from some debilitating stress condition.
 Such reactions can include headaches, sleep disorder, and depression.

-Sexual Harassment and WCD
+Sexual harassment and WCD

 This study is concerned with sexual harassment of immigrant undocumented women.
-Working with the Bhavnani’s paradigm of Women, Culture, and Development, I will be highlighting how this social crisis can be perceived from the standpoint of sexuality and gender, as one of the factors that deter women from participating in any economic development.
+Working with Bhavnani’s paradigm of Women, Culture, and Development, I will be highlighting how this social crisis can be perceived from the standpoint of sexuality and gender, as one of the factors that deter women from participating in any economic development.
 Within Bhavnani’s paradigm, these two topics relate the purple color (Chua, Bhavnani, & Foran, 2000).
 This is true, because society has mandated women with both the roles of production and reproduction.
 As a result of changes in economic setup, women are now seeking employment opportunities so as to support their families.